Ilhabela, Brazil

 Hikers reach the top of a stony and green slope on the way to Bonete.

-Through the Green Trail of Atlantic forest
+Through the Green Trail of Rain Forest

 The path, closed by the closed Atlantic Forest, only rarely allowed a glimpse of the Atlantic.
 On the other hand, shortly after the departure, he presented us with the sight, always rare, of a coral snake that, despite the risk, the caiçara Fabricio made a point of introducing us by hand.